Buffalo Bill: Irrigation

-Marriage
+Marriage and children

 Cody married Louisa Frederici on March 6, 1866, just a few days after his twentieth birthday.
 The couple met when Cody had traveled to St. Louis under his command during the Civil War.
-Cody's Autobiography barely mentioned the courtship to Frederici but declared, "I now adored her above any other young lady I had ever seen."
+Cody's autobiography barely mentioned the courtship to Frederici but declared, "I now adored her above any other young lady I had ever seen."
 Cody suggested in letters and his autobiography that Frederici had pestered him into marriage, but he was aware that it was "very smart to be engaged."
 This rhetoric became pushed more and more in his explanations for marriage as the relationship between him and his wife began to decline.

-Frederici stayed home with their four children in North Platte, while he stayed outside the home, hunting, scouting, and building up his acting career in the Wild West show.
+Frederici stayed home with their children.
+Two of their children died young while the family was living in Rochester, New York.
+These two and a third child were buried in Mount Hope Cemetery, in Rochester.
+While his wife and children remained in North Platte, Bill stayed outside the home, hunting, scouting, and building up his acting career in the Wild West show.
 As Cody began to travel more frequently and to places farther from home, problems over infidelity, real or imagined, began to arise.
 These concerns grew so great that in 1893, Frederici showed up at his hotel room in Chicago unannounced and was led to "Mr. and Mrs. Cody's suite."
 Cody mentions in his autobiography that he was "embarrassed by the throng of beautiful ladies" who surrounded him both in the cast and the audiences, and this trend continued as he became involved with more and more actresses who were not afraid to show their attraction to him in front of an audience.